 - Technical and organizational measures clause

-Data processor needs to take specific technical and organizational measures to ensure security of the data provided by the data controller.
+Data processor needs to take specific technical and organizational measures to ensure the security of the data provided by the data controller.
 The data importer (processor) is the party that has the obligation to provide sufficient guarantees related to organizational and technical security measures, and this clause is typically part of Appendix 2.

 - Additional provisions